J0EK0/Coursera-Project-Machine-Learning-and-Data-Analysis/README.md

-# Coursera Capstone Project: Machine Learning and Data Analysis
+# Recommendation System Through Amazon Product Reviews Analysis
 This project includes the following components:

 - Data Processing: Cleaning, transforming, and preparing the dataset for analysis.